BleronaIdrizi/NLP_Text_To_Video_Generation/README.md

 ![Null Values](images/video_generation.png)

 #### Search & play videos
-Her you search the video generated and see the videos
+Here you search the video generated and see the videos

 ![Null Values](images/search_play.png)

 #### About
-Her you can add user prompt to generate video
+Here you can add user prompt to generate video

 ![Null Values](images/about.png)